-Situated in the heart of the Peak District National Park, the large self catering Holiday Barn comfortably sleeps up to 24 guests and Mires Cottage comfortably sleeps 2 guests.
-They can be rented out together or independently of each other.
+Situated in the heart of the Peak District National Park, the large self catering Holiday Barn comfortably sleeps up to 24.

 The barn is the perfect venue for friends and family to relax and stay together under one roof and is ideal for birthdays, anniversaries, leisure groups, chilled stag or hen dos, reunions and weddings.
 It's equally suited to accommodating corporate groups for training and team building events.

-The barn and cottage form a great base for walking, climbing, cycling and caving, with numerous outdoor activities on the doorstep.
-The barn and cottage are fully insulated with gas fired central heating throughout and a large multi fuel stove in the lounge, with plenty of drying space in the utility room for wet gear, wellies and walking boots in the barn.
+The barn forms a great base for walking, climbing, cycling and caving, with numerous outdoor activities on the doorstep.
+The barn is fully insulated with gas fired central heating throughout and a large multi fuel stove in the lounge, with plenty of drying space in the utility room for wet gear, wellies and walking boots in the barn.

-The site was renovated over 4 years from a dilapidated series of old agricultural buildings, to the contemporary barn, cottage, playroom and wedding barn that have been created today.
+The site was renovated over a 4 year period from a dilapidated series of old agricultural buildings, to the contemporary barn, cottage, playroom and wedding barn that have been created today.

-The barn and cottage sit in the tiny hamlet of Wardlow Mires, across the road from Wardlow, a typical one street limestone village set high up in the glorious White Peak landscape.
+The barn sits in the tiny hamlet of Wardlow Mires, across the road from Wardlow, a typical one street limestone village set high up in the glorious White Peak landscape.

 Wardlow is a small community of farms and cottages, formally an agricultural and lead mining community and part of the Chatsworth estate, on the road between Monsal Head and Tideswell.
 The name Wardlow means 'watchhill and slope', with the hill known as Wardlow Hay Cop which is a nature reserve.
 Before mains water was brought to the village, people had to collect their water from the village pumps; although no longer in use the remains of the pumps can still be seen.
 A local village landmark is the VR postbox, which is mounted in the wall near Manor Farm.